AlvaroRetuerta97/Damodaran_2024_Dashboard/README.md

 # Damodaran_2024_Dashboard
-I present some data analysisi and visuals using the Financial Datasets from Damodaran for the year 2024
+I present some data analysis and visuals using the Financial Datasets from Damodaran for the year 2024

 Data available here: https://pages.stern.nyu.edu/~adamodar/